thEpisode/Linux-Shellcode-Generator/README.md

 > bash ASMFastDevelopment.sh --new HelloWorld

-This command create a new .asm file inside folder, open and develop!
+The previous command create a new .asm file inside a folder with name provided, open it and develop!

-It generates:
+Folder tree generated:

     | ~/Linux-Shellcode-Generator/
 		|- src/